2024 Best English Language & Literature Schools in Montana

 Top Montana Schools in English Language & Literature

 Every student pursuing a degree in english language & literature needs to take a look at The University of Montana.
-UM is a moderately-sized public university located in the city of Missoula.
+UM is a medium-sized public university located in the city of Missoula.

-After graduation, english language & literature degree recipients usually earn an average of $19,691 in their early careers.
+Soon after graduation, english language & literature degree recipients generally earn about $19,691 in the first five years of their career.

-Degree recipients from the english language & literature major at Montana State University get $2,882 more than the typical college graduate in this field shortly after graduation.
+Degree recipients from the english language & literature major at Montana State University get $2,882 above the average college grad with the same degree when they enter the workforce.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.